sukanta-m/user-notes-api/README.md

-# Welcome to Note Storage
+# Welcome to User Notes

-This is a simple note storage application using Ruby on Rails.
+This is a simple note storage application using Ruby on Rails for api service.
 For demo of this application please follow this link [Note Storage Demo Application](https://note-storage.herokuapp.com).

 ## Application Description
 - User can signup into this application by providing email, password and password confirmation.